Randal Grichuk Player Props: Rockies vs. Marlins

 Randal Grichuk At The Plate

-- Grichuk has five doubles, a home run and seven walks while hitting .344.
+- Grichuk has five doubles, a home run and eight walks while batting .344.

-- He has gone deep in one of 16 games, and in 1.4% of his plate appearances.
+- He has hit a long ball in one of 17 games, and in 1.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.